 Changed the road from US-290 to US-281, arriving at Blanco around 2:00pm.
 I just took two pictures then got back on the road and cotinue south, changed to TX-46, passing New Braunfels then took I-35 north to San Marcos so I can continue moving toward Lulling on TX-80 toget on I-10 East.
 It was better than driving into San Antonio metro area and fight traffic jams.
 Once back on the road, the rest of the segment was a smooth ride.

 |Old Johnson County Courthouse||Adrian-Edwards|

 Unloading my items, returning the car (done)

-Getting off from I-10 and drove to my apartment around 5:00pm.
+Getting off from I-10 at Eldridge Pkwy and drove to my apartment around 5:00pm.
 I unloaded bags and other items from the car, transferred pictures from my digital camera to the PC then took a short break since I felt tired and cannot go on.
 Leaving home at 6:00pm to return the car at the airport.
 It was getting dark outside and all the traffic on I-10 and I-610 was going so fast and crazy.
 While I was going up on I-45 north, I finally saw a car wreck which a car could not merge before the lane was closed for construction.
 Driving so fast gives you less time to think and act.
-Arriving at the airport and returned the car at 7:00pm; 1,800mile over 34 hours.
-I walked to the upstairs to get on a shuttle to terminal A. I arrived at the terminal at 7:15pm.
+Arriving at the airport rental car center and returned the car at 7:00pm; 1,800mile over 34 hours.
+I walked to the upstairs to get on a shuttle bus to the terminal A where I arrived at 7:15pm.
 Waited for 5 minutes to get picked up by a van, leaving the parking at 7:30pm, drove home using Sam Houston tollway.
 Back at home at 8:10pm, Finally relaxing.

 Go to Homepage / Top